open-sauced/explore.opensauced.pizza/README.md

 </div>

+## 🧪 Built for Experimenting

+This tool is meant to accelerate development on [Open Sauced](https://opensauced.pizza) by giving contributors a way to explorer GraphQL queries/mutations and results in an interactive way.
+It is similar to most implementations of GraphiQL, except that it features dropdown menus to select from the various dynamic queries in use by [Open Sauced](https://opensauced.pizza), described in [https://docs.opensauced.pizza](https://docs.opensauced.pizza).

 ## 🤝 Contributing

 We encourage you to contribute to Open Sauced!
 Please check out the [Contributing guide](CONTRIBUTING.md) for guidelines about how to proceed.